thomaslin1990/Multi-View-Clustering-Papers/README.md

 Collections for the lasted paper about multi-view clustering methods (papers, codes).
 There also exists some repositories related to Multi-View Clustering Paper.
 Such as [awesome-multi-view-clustering](https://github.com/wangsiwei2010/awesome-multi-view-clustering).
 The difference is that this repository is a list of papers and just a little analysis on them.
 Hope that receive your 'PR bombs'.

-Besides, the directory 'data loader' is a simple coda base that is used to construct multi-view dataset.
+Besides, the directory 'data loader' is a simple coda base that is used to construct multi-view dataset object.
 Glad to receive your advice to improve it.

 **Note: some paper is not about Multi-View clustering but is related to Multi-View learning.** I think it may be helpful for new ideas about Multi-View Clustering tasks.